markus-nilsson/md-dmri/models/README.md

-#Models for Multidimensional Diffusion MRI
+#Multidimensional dMRI methods

-Multidimensional dMRI is a family of methods using advanced gradient modulation schemes and data processing to simultaneously quantify several microstructural and dynamical parameters by separating their effects on the detected MRI signal in multiple acquisition and analysis dimensions.
+Multidimensional dMRI is a family of conceptually related methods relying on advanced gradient modulation schemes and data processing approaches to simultaneously quantify several microstructural and dynamical properties of tissue by separating their effects on the detected MRI signal into multiple acquisition and analysis dimensions.

-Three families of models are currently implemented within the framework:
+Three families of methods are currently implemented within the framework of multidimensional dMRI:
 * Diffusion tensor distributions
 * Diffusional exchange
 * Diffusion and incoherent flow

-The models are described briefly below, in some more detail in two review articles,<sup>1,2</sup> and more completely in the original publications cited for each model.
-The description assumes familiarity with conventional dMRI terminology, such as diffusion tensor, diffusion anisotropy, kurtosis, orientation distributions function, and intravoxel incoherent motion, as well as the commonly used acronyms DTI, FA, DKI.<sup>3-6</sup>
+The methods are described briefly below, in some more detail in two review articles,<sup>1,2</sup> and more exhaustively in the original publications cited for each model.
+Before a mathematically and physically correct description of the methods and the parameters that can be obtained, we start with a more hand-waving line of reasoning intended for a non-expert reader that has previous experience of conventional dMRI.
+The following text assumes familiarity with standard dMRI terminology such as diffusion tensors, diffusion anisotropy, kurtosis, orientation distributions functions, and intravoxel incoherent motion, as well as the commonly used acronyms DTI, FA, DKI.<sup>3-6</sup>

 ##Diffusion tensor distributions
 The diffusion tensor distribution (DTD) model relies on the assumption that the water molecules within a voxel can be grouped into sub-ensembles exhibiting anisotropic Gaussian diffusion as quantified by a microscopic diffusion tensor **D**, which can be reported as a 3x3 matrix and visualized as an ellipsoid or a superquadric with semi-axis lengths and directions given by the tensor eigenvalues and eigenvectors.
 Somewhat colloquially, a diffusion tensor is characterized by its size, shape, and orientation, which are properties that are given by the chemical composition and micrometer-scale geometry of the pore space in which the water is located.